jdriscoll/jdriscoll.github.com/assets/css/pygments/README.rst

 I'm using a combination of Pygments and Markdown on a django project that has a model with the following save method::

     def save(self):
-        self.html = markdown(self.body, 'highlite')
+        self.html = markdown(self.body, 'highlight')
         super(Entry, self).save()

-That's why the CSS styles all have .highlite in front of them.
-You should change the .highlite to work with the style name that you use for your Pygments HTML output.
+That's why the CSS styles all have .highlight in front of them.
+You should change the .highlight to work with the style name that you use for your Pygments HTML output.

 .. _Pygments: http://pygments.org
 .. _styles: http://dev.pocoo.org/projects/pygments/browser/pygments/styles